Long-distance caregiving for ageing parents

 Navigating through My Aged Care to obtain an assessment by the Regional Assessment Service (RAS) or the Aged Care Assessment Service (ACAS) can be confusing.
 And putting the pieces together, from the assessment to finding and booking services, is overwhelming even if you’re living with your senior loved one seeking care.
 We’ve written some more about the ACAS process in our earlier post.

 Empower Aged Care’s Holistic Aged Care Assessment gives a comprehensive picture of what a senior’s needs are (physical, mental, social) and determines the best way forward.
-Plus, we are an all-inclusive service, we’ll be with you all the way from recommending the right services, arranging assessments with My Aged Care and speaking with home care services in the Melbourne region to ensure a smooth start.
+Plus, we are an all-inclusive service, we’ll be with you all the way from recommending the right services, arranging assessments with My Aged Care and speaking with home care services in the Melbourne and Geelong region to ensure a smooth start.

 Helping you take care of ageing parents from a distance

 A home care advocate like Empower Aged Care can conduct home visits to seniors across Melbourne and Geelong and discuss home care options with a senior’s nominated loved ones – with the senior’s consent.
 When you can’t be with your ageing parents, we’ll be your eyes and ears.
 We’ll have a discussion with seniors and family decision-makers to ensure everyone is on the same page about home care services.

 How we’ve helped families arrange home care remotely

 Without experience in navigating the aged care system, it’s hard enough to get the answers you need from My Aged Care.
 Add living remotely and you’ll be faced with frustration.
 But we’ve been here before and have the experience to take care of things for you.